dylanawhite92/Group-Project-1/README.md

 * Check out Chicago's open data sets, see how they can be integrated.
 * Gain access to Google Maps API, include business locations in small div within listing.
 * Glassdoor API?
 Show rating of company, former employee reviews, etc.
+* Move away from Bootstrap, do more home-grown CSS and possibly Materialize.
+* Overhaul styling.
+* Build animated landing page.

 ## How To Contribute